 How to use Semolina in a web API

 Integrate Semolina queries into FastAPI endpoints.
-This guide covers pool lifecycle, request-scoped queries, conditional filters from query parameters, and error handling.
+This guide covers engine lifecycle, request-scoped queries, conditional filters from query parameters, and error handling.

-Create the connection pool in a FastAPI lifespan handler so it is ready before the first request and closed cleanly on shutdown:
+Create the engine in a FastAPI lifespan handler so it is ready before the first request and closed cleanly on shutdown.
+Register it under "default" so every endpoint resolves it without passing it around:

 app.py